 Contributions to participants' accounts are effected through voluntary payroll deductions.
 Participants may contribute 1% - 50% of their compensation.
 Annual contributions for each participant are subject to the participation and discrimination standards of Internal Revenue Code Section 401(k).
-The statement of changes in net assets available for benefits for the years ended December 31, 2021 and 2020 includes a reduction for corrective distributions of excess contributions and related earnings of approximately \$0 and \$8,244, respectively, that was refunded to the participants for the 2021 and 2020 plan year, respectively, in order to meet the necessary compliance requirements under ERISA and IRS rules.
+Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
+Beginning in September 2022, participants were able to designate all or a portion of their 401(k) elective deferral contributions as pre-tax elective deferral contributions or Roth elective deferral contributions.
+No reduction was required for corrective distributions of excess contributions and related earnings for the years ended December 31, 2022 and 2021, in order to meet the necessary compliance requirements under ERISA and IRS rules.
+If any refunds were made for 2022 and 2021 they would be presented in the statement of changes in net assets available for benefits for the related year.